nuxt-hub/core/docs/content/1.docs/2.features/ai.md

 Make sure to install the Vercel AI SDK in your project.

 ```[Terminal]
-npx ni ai @ai-sdk/vue
+npx nypm i ai @ai-sdk/vue
 ```

 ::note
-[`ni`](https://github.com/antfu/ni) will detect your package manager and install the dependencies with it.
+[`nypm`](https://github.com/unjs/nypm) will detect your package manager and install the dependencies with it.
 ::

 ### `useChat()`